South Asian Daily | The biggest South Asian Media House

 World News

-Meetings with Economic Leaders Promote Ontario’s Auto and Aerospace Industries Premier Kathleen Wynne has concluded the Japan leg of her ...
+Ontario – Alaa Al Muhandis, a Canadian tourist from Milton, was among the 39 people killed in Turkey by a shooter ...
 Full article

-Karachi: Sri Lankan Consul General to Karachi H.M.B.
-Herath was Chief Guest at a gathering ...

-SLAMABAD (IANS) Pakistan Tehreek-e-Insaf party chief Imran khan on Friday said the party will make Pakistan the country ...
+Meetings with Economic Leaders Promote Ontario’s Auto and Aerospace Industries Premier Kathleen Wynne has ...

 INDIA News